Logging time on issues

 Select the entry you want to delete and click the trash can icon

 You'll be prompted to choose how the Remaining Estimate is affected by deleting the time log:

 Option field Description Auto adjust Automatically add the time spent value to the current remaining estimate value.
 Leave existing estimate Don't change the issue remaining estimate value.
 Set estimated time remaining Manually set the issue's remaining estimate value to the specified amount.
 Increase estimated time remaining Increase the estimated remaining.

 Customized Jira sites

-Jira applications can be customized by your Jira administrator by adding the Log Work and Time Tracking fields to the customized screens.
-This way, you can log work and specify time estimates on the same Jira screen when performing any Jira operation, like editing, creating an issue, or transitioning an issue to another status.
+Jira applications can be customized by your Jira administrator by adding the Log time and Time Tracking fields to the customized screens.
+This way, you can log time and specify time estimates on the same Jira screen when performing any Jira operation, like editing, creating an issue, or transitioning an issue to another status.